FredHutch/tfcb_2022/lectures/lecture05/README.md

 - Write a basic shell script (lecture 05)

 In the second lecture, We will go over the commands presented in the previous session.
 We will use some of these commands to write a for loop that can automate tasks.
 We will also learn how to edit a file using vim and how to write and submit a shell script.
-A signficant portion of this session will be dedicated to working though the tutorial.
+A signficant portion of this session will be dedicated to working though the tutorial by Erick Matsen.

 [The slides will be here](https://fredhutch.github.io/tfcb_2022/lectures/lecture05/slides/slides.html), and if you missed the lecture [here will be a recorded version](https://washington.zoom.us).